 The Abelian decomposition naturally resolves this difficulty.
-It tells that there are indeed two types of gluons, the binding gluons and the chromons, and in general only the chromons could be treated as the constituent gluons \cite{prd80,prl81}.
-This is because the binding gluons provide the binding force for colored objects, but the chromons (just like the quarks) become the colored source which make bound states in QCD.
+It tells that there are indeed two types of gluons, the neurons and the chromons, and in general only the chromons could be treated as the constituent gluons \cite{prd80,prl81}.
+This is because the neurons (like the photons) provide the binding force for colored objects, but the chromons (just like the quarks) become the colored source which make bound states in QCD.
 So (with few exceptions) only the chromons could be qualified to be the constituent of hadrons.

-And the proton has no constituent chromons.
-But we emphasize that this does not mean protons do not contain the chromons at all.
+In this picture the proton has no constituent chromons.
+But we emphasize that this does not mean proton does not contain the chromons at all.
 Clearly the three valence quarks which make up the proton can exchange chromons among themselves.
-Moreover, protons could have an infinite number of ``the sea chromons", just as they have the sea quarks.
-But obviously these chromons are not the constituent chromons.
+Moreover, proton could have an infinite number of ``the sea chromons", just as they have the sea quarks.
+But obviously these chromons do not play the role of the constituent.

 In the quark and chromon model one could (in principle) construct an infinite number of glueballs with chromons.
 So one might ask why experimentally we have not so many candidates of them.
-There are two reasons why this is so.
+One could think of two reasons why this is so.
 First, the glueballs made of chromons have an intrinsic instability \cite{prd13,ijmpa14}.
-So they have broad widths, and this is in addition to the normal hadronic decay width.
+So they have broad widths, broader than the normal hadronic decay width.
 This means that they have a relatively short life-time.
 So only the low-lying glueballs could actually be observed experimentally.
 This is because the chromons, unlike the quarks, tend to annihilate each other in the chromo-electric background.
 This must be contrasted with quarks, which remain stable inside the hadrons.